 How to Avoid Mistakes When Applying for Multiple Credit Cards

-- Open new accounts no more often than every 90 days, even if you are trying to get sign-up bonuses or other rewards.
+- Wait a minimum of 90 days between opening new card accounts, even if you are trying to get signup bonuses or other rewards.
 Otherwise, your credit score may be negatively impacted.

 - If you have multiple credit cards, pay off your balances in full every month to keep your credit utilization ratio as low as possible.